Foreign relations of Russia: Global opinion

 Pew Research Center indicated that (as of 2015) only four surveyed countries have a positive view (50% or above) of Russia.
 The top ten most approving countries are Vietnam (75%), Ghana (56%), China (51%), South Korea (46%), Lebanon (44%), Philippines (44%), India (43%), Nigeria (39%), Tanzania (38%), Ethiopia (37%), and Uganda (37%).
 The ten countries with the most negative views of Russia were Pakistan (12%), Turkey (15%), Poland (15%), United Kingdom (18%), Jordan (18%), Ukraine (21%), Japan (21%), United States (22%), Mexico (24%), and Australia (24%).
-Russians own view of Russia was overwhelmingly positive at 92%.
+Russians' own view of Russia was overwhelmingly positive at 92%.

-Alleged aggressiveness

-The term has been used to refer to both Catherine the Great's 18th century agenda and 21st century Russian policies.
-In the 1990s supporters of NATO expansion into Eastern Europe claimed this would diminish "Russian aggression".

-The post-Maidan conflict in Ukraine is usually blamed on "Russian aggression".

-NATO-sponsored analysts have described what they call a cybernetic "Russian aggression" against Ukraine in the 2010s.

 Multilateral

 NATO and the European Union

 Russia is a member of the Commonwealth of Independent States (CIS), Union of Russia and Belarus, Organization for Security and Cooperation in Europe (OSCE), Paris Club, and the North Atlantic Cooperation Council (NACC).
 It signed the NATO Partnership for Peace initiative on 22 June 1994.
 On 20 May 1997, NATO and Russia signed the NATO–Russia Founding Act, which the parties hoped would provide the basis for an enduring and robust partnership between the Alliance and Russia—one that could make an important contribution to European security architecture in the 21st century, though already at the time of its signing doubts were cast on whether this accord could deliver on these ambitious goals.

 This agreement was superseded by the NATO–Russia Council that was agreed at the Reykjavík Ministerial and unveiled at the Rome NATO Summit in May 2002.
 On 24 June 1994, Russia and the European Union (EU) signed a partnership and cooperation agreement.
-In recent years, tensions have heightened, as NATO members in Eastern Europe, especially Latvia, Lithuania, Estonia, and Poland, feel threatened by Russia.
 European Union imposed sanctions on Russian businesses and individuals in 2014, regarding the annexation of Crimea and alleged support for separatists during War in Donbas.

+Following the Russian invasion of Ukraine in 2022, non NATO/EU countries felt threatened by Russia with EU candidate status being granted to Bosnia and Herzegovina, Ukraine and Moldova in 2022, EU negotiations speeding up for Albania and North Macedonia and Finland joining NATO in 2023 with Sweden joining in 2024.